 - If you continue to experience disconnections over ethernet, refer to the Broadband Disconnections section of this article.

-During this test, please do not use your homeline as it will interfere with the broadband service.
 If you complete this test and the disconnections still do not improve, we recommend contacting our Support team.

 If you notice that you only experience disconnections over Wi-Fi and not over an ethernet connection, you are most likely experiencing wireless interference.
 The tips below will help improve your wireless reception as well as steps on how to improve your modem Wi-Fi capabilities.